Hereditarily indecomposable continua as generic mathematical structures: Continua and crookedness

 \subsection{Crookedness of inverse limits}

-We observe how $ε$-crookedness behaves with respect to inverse limits, namely that by building a sequence of more and more crooked maps we obtain a crooked space as the limit.
+We observe how $ε$-crookedness behaves with respect to inverse limits, namely that by building a sequence of more and more crooked maps we obtain a crooked space as the limit, as stated in Theorem~\ref{thm:crooked_limit}.
+The proof is rather straightforward, but builds upon several somewhat technical propositions.

 \begin{observation} A continuous map $f\maps X \to Y$ between metric compacta is crooked if and only if it is $ε$-crooked for every $ε > 0$.
 This is because for every admissible quadruple $\tuple{A, B, U_A, U_B}$ there is $ε > 0$ such that $N_ε(A) ⊆ U_A$ and $N_ε(B) ⊆ U_B$ since $A$ and $B$ are compact, so $ε$-crookedness at $\tuple{A, B}$ implies crookedness at $\tuple{A, B, U_A, U_B}$. \end{observation}